 Despite investing years of hard work into her dreams, Antoinette Allocca almost lost it all in 2002.

-That year she was hit with a double whammy-the economic ramifications of Sept.
-11, 2001 and a serious illness that nearly took her husband.
+On the contrary, she was overwhelmed by a double whammy- the economic ramifications of Sept.
+11, 2001, and a serious illness that nearly took her husband.

 The experience spurred Allocca, 52, entrepreneur, wife and mother of four, the “rethink how to rebuild (my) business and (my) family life.”

 Today, the 10-year Easton resident works from her multi-million dollar “retreat” with her husband, Mark Greenspan.

 Allocca is the founder and chief executive official of Essential Data Corporation (EDC), a technical writing firm based in Stamford,

 In the early 1980’s, while working for Vital Software Company in New York City, Allocca began conceptualizing a service that would make businesses amore efficient and profitable.

 In addition, “I saw an untapped market in older workers,” Allocca said.
 The ones who had lots of professional experience.”